An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

-We now focus on the case $n=0$, in which case \cite{DQLag} (or in the classical setting \cite{BaranovskyGinzburgKaledinPecharich}) defines a quantisation of $Z \to X$ to be given by an $E_1$-quantisation of $(X,\O_X)$ in an analogous sense to Definition \ref{E1QPdef} (so for us an associative deformation $\tilde{\O}_X$ of $\O_X$ given by polydifferential operators), an $E_0$-quantisation of $(Z,\O_Z)$ in the sense of Definition \ref{Qpoissdef0} (so a deformation of the sheaf $\tilde{\O}_Z$ given by differential operators) and a suitable $\tilde{\O}_X$-module structure on $\tilde{\O}_Z$.
+We now focus on the case $n=0$, in which case \cite{DQLag} (or in the classical setting \cite{BaranovskyGinzburgKaledinPecharich}) defines a quantisation of $f^{-1}Z \to X$ to be given by a $BD_1$ quantisation of $(X,\O_X)$ in an analogous sense to Definition \ref{E1QPdef} (so for us an associative deformation $\tilde{\O}_X$ of $\O_X$ given by polydifferential operators), a $BD_0$ quantisation of $(Z,L)$ in the sense of Definition \ref{Qpoissdef0} for a sheaf $L$ of sections of a line bundle (so a deformation $\tilde{L}$ of $L$, given by differential operators with constraints on their orders) and a suitable $f^{-1}\tilde{\O}_X$-module structure on $\tilde{L}$.